Individual Assessment & Group Learning

 Session One

-- Review of Foundations
+- Review of Trauma Foundations

-- Hierarchies and progress
+- Habits and hierarchies

 Session TWO

-- Reactions to shame
+- Objections to self-compassion

 Session THREE

-- Benefits and challenges
+- Authenticity and connections

 Session Four